rui-mv-gomes-28/motion_detection_opencv/README.md

+## Motion detection Test with OpenCV

-Testing opencv for motion detection using opencv on different environment situations
+Testing opencv on motion detection using opencv on different environment situations